yungchou/contoso.insurance/Hands-on lab/Before the HOL - Building a resilient IaaS architecture.md

     -   User: **demouser**
     -   Password: **demo\@pass123**

 4. You will be presented with a remote desktop connection warning because of a certificate trust issue.
-Click, **Don\'t ask me again for connections to this computer** followed by **Yes** to continue with the connection.
+Click, **Don't ask me again for connections to this computer** followed by **Yes** to continue with the connection.

     ![The Remote Desktop Connection warning window displays with the message that the identity of the remote computer cannot be verified, and asking if you want to continue anyway. the Don\'t ask me again for connections to the computer checkbox is selected.](images/Setup/image16.png "Remote Desktop Connection warning window")